rdbo/ImGui-Allegro5-Application/README.md

 # How to compile on Linux

-Make sure all the dependencies of the file requirements.txt are satisfied
+Make sure all the dependencies of the file requirements.txt are satisfied.
+Installing them through a package manager, such as APT might work.
 Give execute permission to the file "compile.sh" by running the command:
 ```
 $ chmod +x compile.sh